fpopic/hmo/lib/gtest-1.8.0/docs/V1_7_Primer.md

 `TEST()` arguments go from general to specific.
-The _first_ argument is the name of the test case, and the _second_ argument is the test's name within the test case.
+The _first_ argument is the id of the test case, and the _second_ argument is the test's id within the test case.
 Both names must be valid C++ identifiers, and they should not contain underscore (`_`).
-A test's _full name_ consists of its containing test case and its individual name.
-Tests from different test cases can have the same individual name.
+A test's _full name_ consists of its containing test case and its individual id.
+Tests from different test cases can have the same individual id.

 For example, let's take a simple integer function:
 ```